MatthijsKamstra/haxejs/01jquery/about.md

 });
 ```

+Both will result in `Unknown identifier : $`

 Haxe does not allow using `$` as a class name or a function name, but `$` is just a short-hand to jQuery.
 Yet Haxe requires all class names start with capital letter, so it is JQuery not jQuery.
 You start your Haxe/JS codes using the jQuery extern as following:

 ```
-import jQuery.*;
+import js.jquery.JQuery;

 class Main {
     static public function main():Void {